Banyan Group Residences Introduces Angsana Golf Residences Topaz At Laguna Phuket

-(MENAFN- Media OutReach Newswire) A new standard of tropical luxury with panoramic golf, mountain and Andaman Sea views.
-PHUKET, THAILAND - Media OutReach Newswire - 13 February 2026 – Banyan Group Residences, Thailand's leading lifestyle property developer, proudly unveils Angsana Golf Residences Topaz, an exceptional new branded residential development within the iconic Laguna Phuket integrated resort.
+A new standard of tropical luxury with panoramic golf, mountain and Andaman Sea views, THAILAND - Media OutReach Newswire - 13 February 2026 – Banyan Group Residences, Thailand's leading lifestyle property developer, proudly unveils Angsana Golf Residences Topaz, an exceptional new branded residential development within the iconic Laguna Phuket integrated resort.
 Designed to reflect the clarity, elegance and rarity of the topaz gemstone, these branded residences combine contemporary design with Phuket's cultural heritage to deliver an elevated tropical lifestyle.

 Comprising three elegantly curved low-rise buildings, each divided into two interconnected blocks, the architecture harmonises with the surrounding landscape.
 Tropical muted tones and Sino-Portuguese design accents subtly reference Phuket's heritage, creating a balance of timeless elegance and modern sophistication.